 Training volume is the ultrarunner’s top concern.
-Without a solid endurance foundation those 50-mile, 100k, and 100+ mile races will be extremely difficult to complete.
+Without a solid endurance foundation, those 50-mile, 100k, and 100-plus-mile races will be extremely difficult to complete.
 However, overdoing the miles can quickly lead to our undoing in the form of injury, chronic fatigue, and poor performance.
-The goal is to develop an approach that will challenge you, but create only positive training benefits.
+The goal is to develop an approach that will challenge you but create only positive training benefits.

 Volume Is Good

 It’s true!
 Increasing weekly mileage brings increased performance.
 If we do nothing else but simply add to the time we spend on our feet each week, several beneficial physiological adaptations begin to occur due to this new accumulated volume.

 - The body will become proficient at burning fat, its optimal fuel source.